Public Health (MPH)

 Concentrations

-Concentration I (Behavioral Science & Health Education, 15 hours) (other courses with consent of advisor):
+Concentration I (Public Health Science, 18 hours) (other courses with consent of advisor):

-The Behavioral Science/ Public Health Science Concentration emphasizes traditional core competencies of public health to enable students to become more effective public health practitioners.
+The Public Health Science Concentration emphasizes traditional core competencies of public health to enable students to become more effective public health practitioners.
+This concentration is available as part of the traditional MPH Program, as well as the Online MPH Program.

 PUBH 6020 - Health Communication